Current Park Projects

 Neighborhood Park on Chapel Hill Blvd

 Neighborhood parks are 3 to 5 acre parks that primarily service the residents of the neighborhood(s) immediately surrounding the park.
-A neighborhood park is currently in design which will serve the neighborhoods just east of Rd 68 and South of Freeway 182.
+A neighborhood park is currently under construction which will serve the neighborhoods just east of Rd 68 and South of Freeway 182.
 The 5 acre plot for this park is located on the North side of Chapel Hill Blvd approximately at the intersection of Saratoga Lane and Chapel Hill Blvd.
 The design of the park took into consideration feedback received by residents via a survey and initial community meeting.
 The Park design specifies a walking path with benches, an open playfield area, two picnic shelters, play structures for both 2.5-5 years and 5-12 years, swings, two 1/2 court basketball courts, a landscaped amphitheater area, and a good mix of trees and bushes throughout the site.

 - October 2020: Design Reached completion